ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/certificates/create-client-certificate.dotnet.markdown

-﻿# Operations : Server : How to generate client certificate?
+﻿# Operations : Server : How to Generate a Client Certificate

-You can generate client certificate using **CreateClientCertificateOperation**.
+You can generate a client certificate using **CreateClientCertificateOperation**.

 ## Syntax